Table of Contents

-As a result of lacuna in the many policies, 11.1 million homes remained vacant in urban India in 2011, even as the migrant population struggled to find decent accommodation.
+Note here that despite the tax benefits offered on rent payment, there were 11.1 million vacant homes in urban India in 2011 because of serious loopholes in policies even as the migrant population struggled to find decent accommodation.
 Considering that developers are sitting on huge unsold inventory in major cities of the country at present, the number of vacant homes in urban areas would have risen dramatically, between 2011 and now.

 Let us scrutinise how the Model Tenancy Act 2019 aims to fix this problem, so that the demand-supply gap is bridged.